 Was it because I wanted to look cool and chat up attractive women??
 Probably… All I knew was that I wanted to be that guy.
 I wanted to be able to regale customers with entertaining stories and confidently flirt.

 Bartending is Even Better than it Looks

 Now, with 5 years of experience behind me, I know what it feels like to be that guy and it’s just as fun as it looked.
-But what I didn’t realise, was how much I’d enjoy the other aspects of bartending.
+But what I didn’t realize, was how much I’d enjoy the other aspects of bartending.
 Like crafting cocktails, recommending wine, and working a job that gives me the freedom and flexibility to travel the world.

 There’s a lot more to bartending (and the hospitality industry for that matter) than meets the eye.
 Not only do you learn about people and the fascinating world of food & beverage, but you learn life skills that most other jobs won’t teach you.